Was the Massive Stone Circle of Avebury In Honor of a Humble Neolithic House? [New Report]

 Gillings and his team spotted the positions of the prehistoric standing stones, which they speculate were hidden and buried for many years, while they suggest there are more stones at the site which most likely were destroyed during the 17th and 18th centuries.
 Usually, henge monuments like Stonehenge are round, making Avebury extremely rare, a fact that gives new meaning to the recently discovered formation.

 The original square monument with the huge obelisk in the center (Credit: School of Archaeology & Ancient History, University of Leicester)

 New Formation Changes the Traditional Narrative

-First evidence to the existence of a square structure, each side of which was around 30 meters in length, were first discovered by the archaeologist Alexander Keiller who carried out an excavation at the site in 1939.
-Keiler would discover a few small stones positioned in a line close to a 6-metre upright stone known as the Obelisk.
-Keiller’s excavation would also divulge postholes and grooves in the ground, indicating that a building was once standing there, “He concluded that it was a strange medieval lean-to cattle shed,” Gillings tells the Guardian.
+First evidence to the existence of a square structure, each side of which was around 30 meters (100ft) in length, were first discovered by the archaeologist Alexander Keiller who carried out an excavation at the site in 1939.
+Keiler would discover a few small stones positioned in a line close to a 6 meter (20 ft) upright stone known as the Obelisk.
+Keiller’s excavation would also divulge postholes and grooves in the ground, indicating that a building was once standing there, “He concluded that it was a strange medieval lean-to cattle shed,” Gillings told the Guardian.

 - Mysterious Monument in Stonehenge Landscape Suggests Fire Rituals 5,800 Years Ago

 - The Ring of Brodgar, the Neolithic Henge of Orkney Island

 - Healing Energies of Stonehenge

 Nevertheless, when the newly found square was compared with Keiller’s notes, archaeologists discovered that the stones were centered on and lined up with the building, indicating that it was Neolithic in origin.
 Similar Neolithic buildings have recently been discovered at other sites and experts suggest that they probably served as a center of interest for communities.